Mike Lee campaign launch speech

 At the behest of Mayor Goff, the council is using one quarter of this $508m received from the government to cover up an enormous financial hole in the council budget.

-As economist Bruce Cotterill recently wrote in the Herald:
+As business leader Bruce Cotterill recently wrote in the Herald:

 ‘In other words, he [Phil Goff] proposes to apply the first tranche of the Three Waters proceeds, some 25 per cent, from the sale of long-term assets that have taken more than 100 years to accumulate, to the operating deficit in the next year.
 Even those with the most basic understanding of simple accounting will tell you that such actions are a no-go.